 - Raccoon Control Mississauga – Raccoons also love to eat grubs, insects, frogs, mice, nuts, seeds, corn, berries, grapes, and acorns.
 If your yard has any of these, you’ll need to take precautions to keep them out of your yard.
 Install outdoor lights around your home to deter these critters from trying to break into your attic in their search for a nesting place.
 Sprinkle oil of mustard around berry bushes or nut trees to keep the raccoons away from your yard.

-- Squirrel Removal Mississauga – Squirrels love trees, they provide food and shelter and a way to escape predators, as well as off-leash dogs.
+- Squirrel Removal Mississauga – Squirrels love trees; they provide food and shelter, a way to escape predators and off-leash dogs.
 The many trees in Mississauga also give squirrels easy access to roofs and chimneys, inviting them to move into where it’s warm & dry.
-Most roofs have vents that can easily be chewed by squirrels for quick entry to the attic space.
+Most roofs have vents that squirrels can easily chew for quick entry to the attic space.

-Why Are Raccoons Digging Up Your Lawn?
-Wild animals in Mississauga such as skunks and raccoons, in particular, enjoy feasting on the white grub larvae, plump treats for hungry wildlife.
-These pest animals might decide to live in your yard so that they are close to their food supply.
-In Mississauga, most homeowners have a yard with grass, therefore, local wildlife will likely invade your space at some point looking for tasty treats.
+Are skunks & raccoons digging holes in your grass or flipping over your newly laid sod?
+Wild animals in Mississauga, such as skunks and raccoons, enjoy feasting on the white grub larvae, plump treats for hungry wildlife.
+These pest animals might decide to live under the shed or deck in your yard, so they are close to their food supply.
+In Mississauga, most homeowners have a yard with grass.
+Therefore, local wildlife will likely invade your space while looking for tasty treats.

-Although you can dig up your yard in search of these pests, there are easier ways to find white grub larva in your yard.
-Some of the signs that skunks and/or raccoons are digging grass and eating grubs in your yard include:
+Although you can dig up your yard in search of these pests, there are easier ways to find white grub larvae in your yard.
+Some of the signs that skunks and raccoons are digging grass and eating grubs in your yard include:

 - Dead patches of lawn (caused by grubs as they feed)